Simulate fired heaters

 - Graphical pass layout tool for box heaters

 - Multiple tube geometries in radiant coil and convection bundles

-- Rigorous process-side heat transfer and pressure drop calculations performed using an incrementation scheme to divide the flow path into a large number of zones
+- Rigorous process-side heat transfer and pressure drop calculations using an incrementation scheme that divides the flow path into a large number of zones

-- Process pressure can be specified at inlet, outlet, or radiant section
+- Optional specification of process pressure at inlet, outlet, or radiant section

-- Process heat transfer calculated using HTRI method, API 530/ISO 13704 method, or user-specified heat transfer coefficient
+- Process heat transfer calculations using HTRI method, API 530/ISO 13704 method, or user-specified heat transfer coefficient

 - Radiant flue gas circulation calculations with jet similarity model

-- Independent modules for combustion, radiant, and convection sections allow modeling of one section or entire heater
+- Independent modules for combustion, radiant, and convection sections for modeling one section or entire heater

-- “No tubes” option to model radiant section without specifying tube coil geometry
+- “No tubes” option for modeling radiant section without specifying tube coil geometry

 API 530/ISO 13704 Tube Design